lnalborczyk/phd_thesis/docs/02-chap2.md

 }

-\caption{Illustration of the MAV (in orange) and RMS (in green) values.}(\#fig:emgplot3)
+\caption{Illustration of the MAV (in orange) and RMS (in green) values.
+These two features are usually highly correlated but differ in magnitude.}(\#fig:emgplot3)
 \end{figure}

 For facial EMG studies, it is also recommend to filter...
 Studes have generally show that the primary energy of surface EMg signals lie between 10 and 200Hz [@fridlund_guidelines_1986].
 For facial surface EMG stdies more specifically...

-Transition toward the statistical modelling approach...
+See van Boxtel 2001... [for more details on EMG signal processing, see for instance @raez_techniques_2006; @chowdhury_surface_2013]...

 ## Statistical modelling and statistical inference